peterhudec/image-metadata-cruncher/README.txt

 Tags: image, metadata, EXIF, IPTC, lightroom, photoshop, photomechanic, photostation, meta Requires at least: 2.7
 Tested up to: 3.5
-Stable tag: 1.5
+Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gives you ultimate controll over which image metadata WordPress extracts from an uploaded image and where and in what form it then goes.
+A versatile Swiss Army Knife for extraction and processing of IPTC, EXIF and other image metadata.

 == Description ==

+A must have tool for photographers who edit their images in **Lightroom** or **Photomechanic** and don't want to waste their precious time by writing all the **keywords** and **categories** once again by hand.

-When you upload an image in the WordPress admin, WordPress extracts the **EXIF ImageDescription** metadata to the **Description** field and the **IPTC Headline** to the **Title** field of the form that gets displayed after the image has been uploaded.
+WordPress by default extracts the **EXIF ImageDescription** of an uploaded image to the **Description** field and the **IPTC Headline** to the **Title** field of the **Edit Media** form.

-The **Image Metadata Cruncher** plugin lets you choose what metadata will be extracted from the uploaded image and in which fields of the form they appear.
+**Image Metadata Cruncher** gives you ultimate controll over this behaviour.
+You decide what metadata gets where and in what form.

-Moreover, the plugin's simple templating system allows you to prefill the form with complex strings like *Image was taken with Canon 7D, exposure was 1/125s and aperture was f/2.8*.
+Moreover, the plugin's simple but powerfull templating system allows you to convert the extracted metadata into complex strings like:

+> Image was taken with Canon 7D, exposure was 1/125s and aperture was f/2.8.

 You can even extract metadata to unlimited custom **post meta** that will be saved with the image to the database.